Being inspected as a provider of children's social care

 After the inspection

-Ofsted publishes inspection reports online within 25 working days of the end of the inspection.
+Ofsted publishes inspection reports online within 28 working days of the end of the inspection (within 35 days for local authority children’s service inspection reports).

 Complaints about an inspection